paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-2-algorithms.md

 | Character checks |   |   |   |   |
 | Format checks |   |   |   |   |
 | Presence checks |   |   |   |   |

+If you have time, start writing the Python functions that could be used to validate each of these different inputs.

 ## 05: Validation checks (2)